 If Amazon – and, of course, every other retailer – relies on the supply chain industry to serve customers, then that means there are a massive amount of jobs that need to be filled to keep the gears turning.
 As far back as 2014, Fortune magazine reported a need for 1.4 million jobs to be filled in the supply chain industry by 2018.
 We’ve moved past that time frame, and the demand isn’t slowing down.
 It is, however, changing.

 As we discussed in our first installment of this series, changing job requirements, technology advancements, and negative perceptions among young workers have all contributed to a growing talent gap.
-In this post, let’s take a look at where the greatest needs are.
+In this post, let’s take a look at where the greatest needs are and how supply chain recruitment services can play an important role in the process.

 What Kinds of Jobs Are Needed in the Supply Chain Industry?